 Thierry Saucier is an orthopedic surgeon for MSF in Gaza.
-He explains the complexity of caring for the hundreds of people injured during protests in recent weeks.
+He explains the complexity of caring for the hundreds of people injured during March of Return protests in recent weeks.
 Very serious injuries pose significant challenges for the surgeons, and will require months or even years of care.

 What kind of injuries do you currently see among the wounded in Gaza?

 We are mostly seeing bullet wounds.
 In more than 95% of cases, bullet wounds are in the lower limbs, including knees.
 We also find some gunshot wounds to the abdomen and upper limbs.

 What is the most impressive, in the patients we saw in the last three weeks, are the exit wounds of the bullets.
 When a bullet passes through a body, it always has an exit wound slightly wider than that the entry one.
 But in the patients we treat in our post-operative care clinics, the exit wound gives an indication of the unusual destruction of soft tissues and bones inside the wound.
 The exit wound is disproportionately wider.
 It can be the size of a fist, or even of an open hand.
 These impressive lesions are obviously difficult to repair and often require subsequent grafts.
 In half of the injured we’ve received, the bullet has reached the bone, causing multi-fragment fractures, which means the bone has literally been turned into dust.